michmich112/teleporter/README.md

 # Teleporter

-A gather.town teleporter extension which gives the possibility to users to use special commands in the console.
+A gather.town teleporter extension which gives the possibility to users to use special commands in the console.\
+Some features may be deprecated with Gather town updates. c.f. https://gathertown.canny.io/changelog

 ## Installation